The Mrs Merton Show: Character origination

-History
+Television series history

 For the first two series, the house band was Hooky and the Boys, fronted by Aherne's then husband Peter Hook.
 Following their marital break up the band was replaced by The Patrick Trio from the 1996 Christmas special until the end of the show's run in 1998.

 In 1997 the production moved to Las Vegas for a series of specials with Hollywood stars.
 The series was not well received and was slated by critic Garry Bushell amongst others.
 For the following (and final) series back in the UK, Bushell was a guest and got appropriately roasted by Mrs Merton and her studio audience.

 In an interview in November 2001 Aherne revealed that she did not want to carry on with the show and wanted to write a sitcom with Craig Cash and only agreed to a final series if she could do it.
 This became the BAFTA Award winning The Royle Family.

 In August 2006 a poll of 4,000 people was commissioned by UKTV Gold for the best comic one-liner.
 In second place was a line from The Mrs Merton Show when she famously asked Debbie McGee, "So, what first attracted you to the millionaire Paul Daniels?"